-pH computations are treated as derived variables as pH is computed from the total inorganic carbon and alkalinity state variables (as well as temperature).
+PH computations are treated as derived variables as pH is computed from the total inorganic carbon and alkalinity state variables (as well as temperature).
 These derived variables are shown in Table 9.

-Note that Total Dissolved Gas (TDG) is not included in this list but is computed internally within the CE-QUAL-W2 model whenever N2 gas is included as a generic constituent.
+Note that Total Dissolved Gas (TDG) is not included in this list. but is computed internally within the CE-QUAL-W2 model whenever N2 gas is included as a generic constituent.

 Table 9.
 List of derived variables in CE-QUAL-W2.